 After your initial treatment in an inpatient program, you may not feel confident about going home.
 If the other people living in your home are still taking magic mushrooms, it will not be safe for you to return there.
 A sober living home is an option that is open for people after they leave residential programs.
 It is also a residential facility, so it is a safe place to go after inpatient treatment.
 Sober living homes have strict rules that you must follow to remain there.
 For example, you must maintain your sobriety, and you must follow all of the rules.
 This ensures that the sober living home remains a safe place for all of the residents.

-Treatment for magic mushroom addiction is a long-term, continuous process, and it doesn’t end the day that you leave an inpatient treatment program.
-When one treatment program ends, it means that you need to find another type of treatment.
+Treatment for magic mushroom addiction is a long-term, continuous process, and it doesn’t end the day that you leave an inpatient treatment program, as simple as it is not a short-term treatment.
+When one treatment program ends due to substance use, it means that you need to find another type of treatment.
 Aftercare programs may be the continuing treatment you or your loved one need after a structured, inpatient, or outpatient treatment program.
 Aftercare programs will be good for you or your loved one because they will help you maintain your sobriety.